 Then the next morning, we ate the breakfast buffet with comes with complimentary pumpkin muffins and biscuits.
 With a hot cup of coffee, you will be in total breakfast heaven.

 The Artifacts and Tours

-While I am not a big fan of listening to people talk about the history of a place I visit, I am more a fan of self led tours and that is what you get when you visit Shaker Village.
+I am not a big fan of listening to people talk about the history of a place I visit.
+I am more a fan of self-led tours and that is what you get when you visit Shaker Village.

-They have both — chats you can be a part of (we went to the fireside chat to listen to Johnathan talk about the history there and we got to ask any questions we wanted), or you can just tour the Center Family Dwelling house where they have all the artifacts set up.
+We went to the fireside chat to listen to Johnathan talk about the history there.
+I asked a few questions and then we toured the Center Family Dwelling house.
+This is where they have all the artifacts set up.